 You don't need subzero temperatures to feel the need for good winter cycling gloves.
-All it takes is a cold wind and even a 10-minute cycling commute in the city can result in numb, red fingers and a lot of discomfort.
-And if you are getting a pair of cycling gloves, might as well the best winter gloves for cycling, right?
+All it takes is a cold wind, and even a 10-minute cycling commute in the city can result in numb, red fingers and a lot of discomfort.
+And if you are getting a pair of cycling gloves, you might as well get the best winter gloves for cycling, right?

-Best winter cycling gloves to buy in 2022
+Best winter cycling gloves to buy right now

 Castelli’s Estremo cycling gloves offer up a multi-pronged attack against winter weather and discomfort, giving them our top spot.
 First off, the hand features Windstopper X-Fast material for maximum breathability met with wind-stopping functionality, and is treated with a water-repellent finish to shuck rain and spray in wet conditions.